 CubeSat Software Requirements for INMS

-The following sections describe INMS command and response packet structures and the software requirements that the CubeSat shall follow to implement servicing the INMS instrument.’
+The following sections describe INMS command and response packet structures and the software requirements that the CubeSat shall follow to implement servicing the INMS instrument.

+NOTE: After switching ON the INMS, there is a 10 second delay BEFORE the first packet (SU_HK) is automatically generated.
+It is the team’s responsibility to design the OBC UART interface such that the OBC_UART_RX buffer is flushed and empty within the 10 second period before INMS send the first response data packet.
+This mechanism should give a clean start state to allow the OBC to synchronise to data packets without losing the first byte due to switch-on noise on the UART interface.

 Overview of INMS science unit Control Strategy